-- If the company has been registered in any state longer than 24 months as of Sept.
-1, 2021, a brief history of the company is required in the application.
+- If the company has been registered in any state longer than 24 months, a brief history of the company is required in the application.

 The top teams receiving votes at the public pitch event will receive their funding ask (between $501-$1,500 maximum).
 The funds awarded must be used to advance the business idea.
 International students who are on a visa are not eligible to receive grants from the get seeded program.
 Funding can take several weeks to be dispersed.

 NOTE: Rules and exceptions are up to the discretion of the Lassonde Entrepreneur Institute and its representatives.
 Submission content must be appropriate for the student, judge, sponsor, and volunteer audience.
 Inappropriate content will result in disqualification.
 Direct any questions about eligibility to the Get Seeded team at firstname.lastname@example.org.

 Below are the evaluation criteria the student panel will use to review the ideas submitted and determine who gets awarded.
 Each application selected to pitch receives feedback on the criteria from the student panel during the application process.
 In addition, each team will receive pitch coaching from the Get Seeded student team.